rohitkumarchaurasiya111/Lottery_Game/README.md

 The project is divided into multiple React components, each responsible for a specific part of the application.
 The "Lifting State Up" pattern has been used to ensure seamless communication between components and efficient state management.

 ## Contribution
-**If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
+If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
-**---

 Enjoy the game!
 Feel free to share your feedback or suggestions for improvement.